vueComponent/ant-design-vue/README.md

 $ yarn add ant-design-vue
 ```

-If you are in a bad network environment，you can try other registries and tools like [cnpm](https://github.com/cnpm/cnpm).
+If you are in a bad network environment, you can try other registries and tools like [cnpm](https://github.com/cnpm/cnpm).

 ## Links